fayefayefayefayefaye/reproducible-research_homework/README.md

 ### **References**

+Alston, J. M. & Rick, J. A. (2021) A Beginner’s Guide to Conducting Reproducible Research.
+[Online]

+Baker, M. (2016) 1,500 scientists lift the lid on reproducibility.
+Nature (London).
+[Online] 533 (7604), 452–454.

+Braga, P. H. P. et al. (2023) Not just for programmers: How GitHub can accelerate collaborative and reproducible research in ecology and evolution.
+[Online]

+Cui, J. et al. (2014) An allometric relationship between the genome length and virion volume of viruses.
+Journal of virology.
+[Online] 88 (11), 6403–6410.

+National Academies of Sciences, E. (2019) Reproducibility and replicability in science.
+Washington, District of Columbia: National Academies Press.

 r-coder.com, 'Setting the Seed in R for Reproducibility'.
 Available at: https://r-coder.com/set-seed-r/ (Accessed: 6 December 2023).

 R Project for Statistical Computing, 'Random - R Documentation'.
 Available at: https://stat.ethz.ch/R-manual/R-devel/library/base/html/Random.html (Accessed: 6 December 2023).

+***

 ## Instructions